mccurdyc/neighbor/README.md

 1. Installing the project
     1. `cd $HOME/go`
     2. `go get -u -v github.com/mccurdyc/neighbor`

 2. Prepare neighbor for Execution
     ```bash
     make setup
     ```

     The `setup` `make` target will do the following:
-    1. Install `dep`
-    2. Create a `config.json` file from the `sample.config.json` file
+    + Create a `config.json` file from the `sample.config.json` file
       + You still need to update the access token in the config file to use your personal access token.
       + The setup target will check to see if you have already copied the sample.config.json to config.json for execution.
 If you have, the setup will not overwrite the config.json file.

-    3. Backup your installed version of `go` (`$ which go`) to the value returned from `$ which go` in your shell with a file extension `.bak` appended.
-    + The setup target will check to see if you have already backed up a go command.
-If you have, the setup will not overwrite the backup.

-    4. Move `./bin/go-cover` to `which go` to be used as the system-wide `go` command
-      + You can verify this by running `go version` after running `make setup`
-          + If you see something similar to the following, then you are still running an officially-released version of `go`.
-              ```bash
-              go version go1.11 linux/amd64
-              ```
-          + If you see something like the following, then you are running neighbor's `go` version.
-              ```bash
-              go version devel +2afdd17e3f Mon Oct 8 19:13:38 2018 +0000 linux/amd64
-              ```
 3. Generate a [Personal Access Token on GitHub](https://github.com/settings/tokens) neighbor uses token authentication for communicating and authenticating with GitHub.
     To read more about GitHub's token authentication, visit [this site](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).